viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-verify-cache-node.md

 1. To check how much content an individual Windows client has downloaded from a Connected Cache node, open the [Delivery Optimization activity monitor](/microsoft-365-apps/updates/delivery-optimization#viewing-data-about-the-use-of-delivery-optimization) on the Windows client device.

-    You should see a donut chart titled Download Statistics.
-If the Windows client has downloaded content from the cache node, you'll see a segment of the donut labeled "From Microsoft cache server".
+    You should see a donut chart titled **Download Statistics**.
+If the Windows client has downloaded content from the cache node, you'll see a segment of the donut labeled **From Microsoft cache server**.

 ## Related content